longwind48/sample-genai-on-eks-starter-kit/README.md

 It is **not** intended for production use.
 The code provided here is for educational purposes and should not be used in a live environment without proper testing, validation, and modifications.

 Use at your own risk.
 The authors are not responsible for any issues, damages, or losses that may result from using this code in production.

+Check [Security Considerations](SECURITY.md) for more information on the security scans.

 ## Contributing